 Use the paint format feature to copy and paste a formula from one cell to another.

 Formatting cells in Google Sheets is essential for clear data presentation and analysis.
-Sourcetable makes answering these questions easy with its intuitive interface and powerful AI capabilities.
+Sourcetable simplifies this process by letting you chat with AI instead of learning complex spreadsheet functions.